Shopping

 The Grantley Adams International Airport (GAIA) offers a range of options (especially duty-free ) for travelers in its Arrivals Terminal and Departure Lounge.

-GAIA is home to both Colombian Emeralds International and Diamonds International and one of the Best of Barbados Gift Shops.
+GAIA is home to Colombian Emeralds International and Diamonds International, one of the Best of Barbados Gift Shops.

-There are various convenience stores, fashions, crafts, and souvenir stores within GAIA with some great gift options and tax-free bargains to be had.
+There are various convenience stores, fashions, crafts, and souvenir stores within GAIA, with some great gift options and tax-free bargains.

-For a full description of just what’s on offer at GAIA, check out our Barbados Airport Guide to shopping.
+For a complete description of what’s available at GAIA, check out our Barbados Airport Guide to shopping.

 Cruise Terminal Shopping